opencontainers/tob/proposals/tools.md

 * Maintainers of the image-spec project

 ### Code of Conduct
-Both of the proposed projects would incorporate (by reference) the OCI Code of Conduct
+Both of the proposed projects would incorporate (by reference) the OCI [Code of Conduct](code-of-conduct).

 ### Governance and Releases
 Both of the proposed projects would incorporate the Governance and Releases processes from the OCI project template: https://github.com/opencontainers/project-template.